turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2879490][end:2882046]] Yeah, well, I think I have two points in that.
 [[start:2882068][end:2890500]] Like, active inference in that sense has a type of modeling that tries to include all the time and everywhere the embodied agent.

-48:10 [[start:2890870][end:2914698]] If you take seriously the idea, the generative model is always accurately modeling that specific agent because it cannot be true or false, your current state is like that even if you are not feeling really well, you just know that you're not feeling well in relation to something else.
+48:10 [[start:2890870][end:2914698]] If you take seriously the idea that the generative model is always accurately modeling that specific agent because it cannot be true or false, your current state is like that even if you are not feeling really well, you just know that you're not feeling well in relation to something else.
 [[start:2914784][end:2922220]] And that story is still very accurate to your state condition right now.
-[[start:2922770][end:2923614]] Right.
+[[start:2922770][end:2923614]] Right?
-[[start:2923812][end:2935694]] So the prediction gains traction socially at least in that sense, not in this specific detail of predictive processing, I think, because I think that's more complicated.
+[[start:2923812][end:2935694]] So the prediction gains traction socially at least in that sense, not in the specific detail of predictive processing, I think, because I think that's more complicated.
-[[start:2935742][end:2962330]] But socially, in social cognition, at least we can talk about this predictive value, I think is a more interesting way to do that because the example that I use in terms of catching out symbols, we are using something that was meant to make something intelligible that have very bad consequences that were not even close to be predicted.
+[[start:2935742][end:2962330]] But socially, in social cognition, at least we can talk about this predictive value; I think is a more interesting way to do that because, in the example that I use in terms of cashing out symbols, we are using something that was meant to make something intelligible that have very bad consequences that were not even close to be predicted.

 49:22 [[start:2962750][end:2970220]] So in that sense and how these consequences happen, prediction cannot be there everywhere and all the time.
 [[start:2970990][end:2974240]] The prediction has an orientation as well, right?